bahamas10/sombra/06-a-moment-in-crime/README.md

 >
 > Valeria Valderrama

+Translated

+>
+> Hello, Gonzo: Can you see traffic https://lumerico.mx/president-bypass?
+> William should be the only page by pointing your private home, but seems to
+> be having a lot of traffic.
+We may have to escalate this to Miss Jimenez, but
+> I want to be sure it's worth your time.
+>
+> Valeria Valderrama

-It basically says there is a page for the president to login
+It basically says there is a page for the President to login

 Page: https://lumerico.mx/president-bypass